 Wait Until Black Friday to Upgrade Your Vacuum

 Spring cleaning is a popular time to buy a new vacuum cleaner, but as ideal and motivating as that sounds, there are more than twice as many deals on these handy home appliances in November, according to our archives.
 Moreover, the quality of the deals will be better in the fall as well, as we typically see a higher number of Editors' Choice discounts in particular.
 So make do with your cleaner for now and upgrade in a few months time instead.
+When buying you should also consider if a shop-vac or a Roomba are actually a better fit for your needs.

 Put Off a Mattress Purchase Until Memorial Day